brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 10 bht.md

 2. "He means to prove that man does not in any way procure salvation for himself, but obtains it as a free gift from God.
 The proof is, that man is nothing but by divine grace."
 3. "He intends to shew that we have brought nothing to God, by which he might be laid under obligations to us; and he shews that even the good works which we perform have come from God.
 Hence it follows, that we are nothing, except through the pure exercise of his kindness."

+### Philip Schaff:
+1. "For his handiwork are we.
+This is the reason there should be no human glorying."
+2. "By means of this creation in Christ Jesus there is a 'new man'...
+'Good works' are those performed in consequence of this new creation in Christ Jesus."
+3. "God so prepares, by His providence and grace alike, that we may so act as to perform the works He deems good...
+He who has been new created in Christ Jesus knows how real this preparation is, how abundant are the providential opportunities for expressing that love to Christ... which necessarily manifests itself in good works."

 ### Archibald T. Robertson:
 1. "Created (κτισθεντες).
 First aorist passive participle of κτιζω, not the original creation as in Colossians 1:16; Ephesians 3:9, but the moral and spiritual renewal in Christ, the new birth, as in Ephesians 2:15; Ephesians 4:24."
 2. "For good works (επ εργοις αγαθοις).
 Probably the true dative of purpose here with επ (Robertson, Grammar, p.
 605).
 Purpose of the new creation in Christ."